-- The device will be confiscated and taken to the session desk for storage.
+- The device will be confiscated and taken to locked storage.
 It will be returned to the student at the end of their instructional day. - Students who refuse to relinquish the device when requested will be directed to Administration.
-The parent/guardian will be notified, and the student will either relinquish the device or be sent home for the day.
+The parent/guardian will be notified, and the student will either relinquish the device or be sent home for the day. - Repeated violations will result in additional consequences.

-Students who require an Electronic Device for medical purposes shall meet with the Executive Director to establish a plan for use of the device during the instructional day.
-STUDENTS BRING ELECTRONIC DEVICES TO NORTHPOINT CHARTER SCHOOL AT THEIR OWN RISK.
-NORTHPOINT IS NOT RESPONSIBLE FOR LOST, STOLEN OR DAMAGED ELECTRONIC DEVICES EVEN IF CONFISCATED BY THE ADMINISTRATION IN RESPONSE TO VIOLATION OF THIS POLICY.
+STUDENTS BRING WIRELESS COMMUNICATION DEVICES TO NORTHPOINT CHARTER SCHOOL AT THEIR OWN RISK.
+NORTHPOINT IS NOT RESPONSIBLE FOR LOST, STOLEN OR DAMAGED WCDs, EVEN IF CONFISCATED BY THE ADMINISTRATION IN RESPONSE TO VIOLATION OF THIS POLICY.